zestia/ember-select-box/README.md

 ### API

-The select boxes that come with this addon expose an API to you as an argument to action handlers like so:
+The select boxes that come with this addon exposes an API to you as an argument to action handlers like so:

 ```handlebars
 {{select-box on-select=(action 'selectedAnOption')}}